Julie Nyhus FNP-BC is a Family Nurse Practitioner who writes about health and wellness.

 4. Erythema Toxicum

 Erythema toxicum is another common baby rash that can appear as red, tiny bumps or red blotches.
 The lesions often begin as small macules (flat, small spots) or papules (small, solid bumps).
-They range in size from 1 to 4 mm and progress to pustules (pimple-like bumps).
+They range in size from one to four mm and progress to pustules (pimple-like bumps).
 The surrounding skin is red, thus the term "erythema".

 This harmless condition often appears within the first days of birth, or sometimes within the first few hours of birth.
 Erythema toxicum can appear on the face, chest, arms or legs—sparing the palms or soles.

 The cause remains unknown.
-There are theories that have been postulated but no definite cause has been identified.
 Some medical experts think this condition could be a combination of the immature sebaceous glands and hair follicles in the baby's skin and microbes within the hair follicles.

 Erythema toxicum is self-limiting, disappearing within 5-14 days after showing up.
 Keeping the skin clean and dry and avoiding lotions is the best treatment.
 Also, never pick or squeeze the pustules and always contact your baby's pediatrician if you have questions or concerns.